 First, I want to give you a few definitions and some instructions:

-: Triathletes should swim freestyle and aim to build their speed (meaning "get faster") throughout each 50 (yards or meters).
-If you aren't training specifically for a tri (such as Masters swimmers), don't be shy about using alternate strokes
+Build: Triathletes should swim freestyle and aim to build their speed (meaning "get faster") throughout each 50 (yards or meters).
+If you aren't training specifically for a tri (such as Masters swimmers), don't be shy about using alternate strokes.

 As you swim through the set, your actual rest interval will vary depending on how fast you swim.
 No matter how fast or slow you swim, push off the wall at the designated swim interval.
 As you get faster and gain more fitness, you can reduce the swim interval.

 Swim 100 to 400